 - Championship – all levels can participate at these shows, but the dogs who compete are fierce competitors.
 You can win Challenge Certificates and qualify for Crufts.
 A dog who has won 3 challenge certificates is considered a champion dog.

-Tips and Tricks for Working With Show Dogs
+Tips and Tricks for Working with Show Dogs

 The first and most important tip for dog owners wanting to get in on this is – be prepared to work hard.
 Dog showing takes a lot of time, effort, and money.
 Don’t expect to make money off your dog, either.
 You will pay hundreds of dollars for a ribbon that only costs a couple of bucks.
 Do it for the experience and time with your pet.

-Show dogs are rare to come by; not every dog can become a show dog.
+Real show dogs are rare to come by; not every dog can become a show dog.

 Competing in shows with your dog is very rewarding.
 You can also feel very proud for your dog and yourself if you ever win one of these competitions.
 Here are some quick tips.